 The TExES English as a Second Language Supplemental Exam is a certification examination that is designed to determine whether or not an individual has the skills and knowledge necessary to teach English to nonnative English speakers.
 This exam assesses the individual’s knowledge of the basic concepts of the English language and of the teaching methods necessary to teach English as a second language.
 This exam is required, usually in addition to a content exam, in order to become certified as an English as a second language teacher.
-The exam consists of 70 multiple-choice questions, 60 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 80 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The English as a Second Language Supplemental Exam is offered in both a computerized and paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The English as a Second Language Supplemental Exam is offered in a computerized format and the registration fee for the exam is $131.
 However, there may be other exams and fees in addition to this exam that are required in order to become a certified educator in an English as a second language program within the state of Texas.

 Sample Study Notes

 1. Discuss English Language Learners instructional methods using the native language of the student.

 There are five main English Language Learner (ELL) programs that use the student’s native language while he is learning English:

 TRANSITIONAL BILINGUAL uses the native language in core academic subjects.
 However, the goal is to phase into English-only instruction as quickly as possible.

 DEVELOPMENTAL BILINGUAL uses the native language in core academic subjects throughout elementary school.
 Sometimes the program extends into middle and high school even after the student has been classified proficient in English.